danloZ/movies-challenge/README.md

 sh ./installation/deploy_solution.sh
 ````

-Now open your favourite browser, go to http://localhost:8888/
+- Now open your favourite browser, go to http://localhost:8888/
-Insert password 'jovyan' to access the notebook
+- Insert password 'jovyan' to access the notebook

-Now run the entire notebook and enjoy!
+- Run the entire notebook and enjoy!